In this video, I wanted to go through an excellent mini band exercise for your rotator cuff.

 With the tubing in your left hand, row back.
 Bring the elbow back in a smooth and controlled motion, hold it for a second, and then slowly return back.

 To better target the rotator cuff, do the rowing movement, bring the elbow out to the side, and then return back down to the start.
-So row, bring the elbow to the side to a stop, back down and then return to the starting position.
+So row the elbow up, then bring the elbow to the side to a stop, back down and then return to the starting position.
 Use a smooth movement as you go through.

 Rowing and Lifting the Elbow using a Mini Band (Level 2)

 If you are not able to go all the way to 90 degrees, that’s perfectly fine.
-You can start off by just going to 30 degrees or to 45 degrees, or 70 degrees.
+You can start off by just going to 30 degrees, 45 degrees, or 70 degrees.

 There you go.
 If you have a simple mini band around and you’re looking for something that will help your rotator cuff, give those two exercises a go and pick the level that works best for you.
 Start off with the rowing one.
 If it is too easy and you are not getting much benefit, progress to the rowing with the chicken wing (as I call it), or lifting the elbow to the side to 90 degrees.